lineality/Online_Voting_Using_One_Time_Pads/README.md

 Another 'multifactor' check may be to both indicate a choice and give some information about that choice, e.g. option 2 and the first letter of that candidate's last name.
 If these do not match, the voter should be alerted to check their ballot selections.
 The voter, offline(enforced by software), scans (e.g. by taking a picture) the filled-out paper ballot.

-Step 9: The voter confirms the information in their electronic scanned version of their ballot.
+Step 9: The voter confirms the information in their (the voter's) electronic scanned version of their (the voter's) ballot.

 Step 10: The voter off-line(enforced by software) uses the one-time-pad to 'encrypt' the ballot, producing a new QR code.
 All digital files of the unencrypted ballot are removed and the memory physically over-written on the voter's device.
 The paper copy of the voter's ballot can be saved for evidence or destroyed for privacy based on the voter's choice.